FlyGoat/RyzenAdj/README.md

 You should run it with Administrator on Windows or root on Linux.

-You can write a shell script or bat to do it automaticly.
+You can write a shell script or bat to do it automatically.

 ```
 $./ryzenadj -h